biappscabreraauto/santana_inventory_management/authorized_users_implementation_report.md

-# Authorized Users Whitelist Implementation Report
+# Authorized Users Whitelist Implementation Report - Updated

 ## Executive Summary

-This report outlines the implementation of a SharePoint-based user authorization system for the Santana Inventory Management Application.
-The solution addresses a critical security gap where organizational SharePoint Administrator roles were bypassing site-level permission restrictions, allowing unauthorized access to the application.
+This report outlines the **revised implementation** of a SharePoint-based user authorization system for the Santana Inventory Management Application.
+The solution addresses the critical security gap where organizational SharePoint Administrator roles were bypassing site-level permission restrictions, allowing unauthorized access to the application.

+**Key Updates from Original Design:**
+- **Architecture**: Moved from route-level to app-level authorization
+- **Component elimination**: Removed `ProtectedRoute.jsx` in favor of centralized authorization
+- **User experience**: Dedicated unauthorized page instead of inline errors
+- **Security**: Router isolation prevents unauthorized access to React routes

 ## Problem Statement